 As I've mentioned in previous articles, Google Analytics 4 is event-driven.
 This has meant that, by default, it offers a set of functions already configured to be able to track without the need to add a single line of code or add tags to Google Tag Manager.
 This set of automatic features is called Enhanced Measurement.

 Obviously there are a number of recommended and customised events that will help you get the most out of GA4.
 But if your measurement needs are more basic, Enhanced Measurement will help you without having to rack your brains... with nuances.

 The Enhanced Measurement (enhanced measurement) is only a small part of the event tracking elements provided by Google Analytics 4.
 As I mentioned in a previous paragraph, we also have recommended events and custom events.

 Within the automatic events, but outside the Enhanced Measurement, GA4 tracks a significant number, both Web and App events.
-You can see all the events that Analytics 4 records automatically on this Google Analytics 4 support page: GA4] Automatically logged events.
+You can see all the events that Analytics 4 logs automatically on this Google Analytics 4 support page : [GA4] Events that are logged automatically.

 Within these events, and always talking about a website, I am going to highlight three:

 - first_visit.
 This event fires the first time a user/device visits the website for the first time.

 - session_start.
 This event occurs when a user/device starts a new session on the website.

 - user_engagement.
 This event is still unclear.
 From the information I've managed to find, it seems to be triggered within 10 seconds of arriving at a page or when the user scrolls (the latter is less clear).
 It also seems to be activated periodically while the page/screen is in the foreground.
 But it is something that, as I said before, is not entirely clear to me.